vojvodic/sql-manager/README.md

 ## SQL client for PostgreSQL and MySQL

-A sql client that allows you to create server connections for PostgreSQL and MySQL.
+SQL client that allows you to create server connections for PostgreSQL and MySQL.
 It runs on ElectronJS, Node (Express) and Vue 2.

 ## Features